zzzBeozzz/LIN3046_A1_GroupD/README.md

 this is a collection of email messages from a teacher and a student, showing how a student should communicate with teacher when asking for favors

 ## file format
-all the file will be plain text TXT files
+all the file will be plain text TXT files of email files

 ## group members
 Hui jan